gjbex/training-material/Debugging/Mpi/DdtC/README.md

 Some examples of code to debug with Arm Forge DDT.

 ## What is it?
+1. `003_deadlock.c`: illustration of an application that has a deadlock.
 1. `010_distributed_array.c`: mysteriously crashing application, use DDT memory checking to pinpoint problem.
 1. `020_distributed_array.c`: complete example for illustrating DDT array